Traditional investment advice—the stock-and-bond, buy-and-hold approach—leaves you entirely too exposed to violent swings in your life savings.

 For everyone else: you’ve been warned; now let’s get started ...

-The eBook is available now on Amazon.
+The Expanded Edition is available now on Amazon in Paperback, Kindle, and Audiobook.

 With more than a decade of experience as a practicing financial professional, Stephen Spicer CFP®, AEP, CLU became increasingly uncomfortable with the industry's cookie-cutter advice.
 He's exposed several potentially-ruinous flaws inherit in the way almost everyone tells you to invest.